 I realised about the plight of this tribal population when I took over as Director of a community Health project for the tribal in Thane district conducted by the Impact Foundation under the aegis of the UNDP and WHO.It was a wonder to me that just 125 km from Mumbai such poverty could exist.
 Considering that Mumbai was being developed as an international financial centre this neglect of these tribes was hard to understand.

 The tribal population constitutes about 30% of the population of Thane district.
 They are given reserved land but more often than not the tribals are exploited by unscrupulous traders and middle men in connivance with the local government officials.
 I found that drinking water was not available to a majority of the tribal villages and only a few primary schools were in existence.
-It was a startling sight to see the
+It was a startling sight to see thetribals still staying in mud huts -a far cry from the concrete and glass towers being built in Mumbai.

 My visits to the tribal areas showed unpaved roads and hardly any form of transportation.Most of the tribals travelled on foot to fetch their needs.
 The British for good reason to further their rule had kept the tribal population isolated from the main stream.Unfortunately this continued even after the British left.